 In this article, we will define what rote memorization is and why its effectiveness is debatable.
-Lastly, we will unveil our steps to master rote learning.
+Lastly, we will unveil five methods to memorize faster and more.

 According to a study by Dr. Yury Shtyrov, you need about 160 repetitions per unknown word until you have hammered it into your long-term memory.
 Suddenly, rote memorization does not sound so simple anymore.

-Rote learning does have good side effects.
+Rote learning does have sound side effects.
 The rote memorization method is useful to create a background knowledge which can help you to memorize new content more manageable.

 Our brain needs as many points of reference as possible to seed new information to make it easier to remember and to save content permanently.
 If you try to make as many associations as possible and involve several senses, you are likely to put the new content into your long term memory.
 Building bridges to apply abstract information to your environment is the key.